andrasq/node-qtimeit/Readme.md

         // <Test #1> x 38,281,069 ops/sec ±0.93% (92 runs sampled)
         // <Test #2> x 25,866,187 ops/sec ±1.48% (93 runs sampled)

+Benchmarking with `bench`

+        var x, y, bench = require('bench');
+        module.exports.compare = {
+            'one array':  function() { x = [1, 2, 3]; },
+            'two arrays': function() { x = [1, 2, 3]; y = [4, 5, 6]; },
+        };
+        bench.runMain();
+        // one array
+        // Average (mean) 53302.44755244756
+        // two arrays
+        // Average (mean) 33285.46453546454

+Both sets of these reported rates seem wrong:  allocating two arrays is twice as much work thus should run at half the speed (take twice as long) as allocating just one.
+The rates are also much lower than the qtimeit.bench-reported 93m and 47m operations per second.

-In some cases it is possible to double-check the accuracy of the reported speeds from short scripts or even from the command line.
-The expected is that allocating two arrays should run half the speed (take twice as long) as allocating just one.
+Sometimes it's possible to double-check the accuracy of the reported speeds from short scripts or even from the command line.
+So let's re-measure the rates with a barebones timed loop:

         # node startup and loop overhead
         % time node -p 'var x; for (var i=0; i<100000000; i++) ;'